Nrestrepo05/contacts-app-api/README.md

 	```
 Now it is running!

-## Contributing to <project_name>
+## Contributing to Contacts API

-To contribute to Contacts App API, follow these steps:
+To contribute to Contacts API, follow these steps:

 1. Fork this repository.
 2. Create a branch:  `git checkout -b <branch_name>`.